shawnricecake/fast-car/README.md

 ### Model Preparation
 Please follow the instruction of environment setup and download the checkpoint from the [VILA-U](https://github.com/mit-han-lab/vila-u).

-Note: I have put the new model.py in "vila_u/train/transformers_replace/models/llama/modeling_llama.py"
+Note: I have put the new model.py in "vila_u/train/transformers_replace/models/llama/modeling_llama.py".

+### Video Generation
+Simply run with `sh run-video-generation.sh`.

 ### Evaluation
 Please follow the instruction from [VBench](https://github.com/Vchitect/VBench) to set up the evaluation.

-Or simply install with `pip install vbench`
+Or simply install with `pip install vbench`.

 Then, use the scrips in `scripts-benchmark` to generate videos for VBench evaluation.